 This page is part of the web mail archives of SRFI 101 from before July 7th, 2015.
-The new archives for SRFI 101 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 101 contain all messages, not just those from before July 7th, 2015.

 Taylor R Campbell wrote:

 What space usage are random-access lists guaranteed to exhibit?
 Growth order and constant factors are both interesting -- growth order to specify in the SRFI, and constant factors to satisfy my curiosity.